-gas fired If you have answered yes, ple ease answer the three questions below: i) When was your central hea installed? ting system or partial central heating system boiler replaced in 2021 (ii) Do you have a maintenand ce contract for the cen tral heating system?
-Yes If you have answered yes, ple you have a maintenance con company with which Gas Services Limited (iii) When was your maintena (Please provide the month ar newed?
-April 2025 8.
-Energy Performance Certification ate Does your property have an I than 10 years old?
-Energy Performance C ertificate which is less Yes Э. Issues that may have affected your property а.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is insurance claim? the damage the subjec ct of any outstanding э.
-Are you aware of the existen ce of asbestos in your property?
+Gas If you have answered yes, please answer the three questions below: i) When was your central hea installed? ting system or partial centi ral heating system January 2023 (ii) Do you have a maintenand ce contract for the central h neating system?
+Yes If you have answered yes, please give details of the company with which you have a maintenance contract: James Frew Gas Sure (iii) When was your maintena (Please provide the month ar ed?
+January 2025 8.
+Energy Performance Certification ate 1 Does your property have an I than 10 years old?
+Energy Performance Certifi icate which is less Yes 9.
+Issues that may have affected your property ' a.
+Has there been any storm, flo property while you have own damage to the No If you have answered yes, is insurance claim? the damage the subject of any outstanding b.
+Are you aware of the existen ce of asbestos in your prop perty?
 No If you have answered yes, ple ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your p roperty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Ovo Water mains or private water supply Yes Scottish Water Electricity Yes Scottish Power Mains drainage Yes Local Authority
+Please tick which services ar supplier: e connected to your prope rty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Gas sure Water mains or private water supply Yes Scottish Water Electricity Yes OVO energy Mains drainage Yes Local Authority ,